Salem Office : 945 Columbia St. NE, Salem, OR 97301

 worked with nonprofit organizations for more than 20

-enjoy good food & wine, and supporting their son Michael in his
+outdoor activities, good food & wine, and supporting their son Michael at Colorado State

 Sam is a retired math professor from Willamette